 Participants were asked to list goals they would like to achieve at any time in short, medium or long term ranges.
 Dr. Joanne Dickerson then analyzed the lists comparing those who suffered with depression versus those who did not.
 Goals were categorized by their specificity.
 An example of a general goal would be “to be happy,” whereas a specific goal would be “improve my 5k running time this summer.”

 While researches found that both groups identified the same number of goals, people with depression listed goals that were more general and abstract.
-Additionally the research sites that depressed people were more likely to give non-specific reasons for achieving and not achieving their goals.
+Additionally the research cites that depressed people were more likely to give non-specific reasons for achieving and not achieving their goals.
 The chief researcher indicated that these non-specific goals lacked focus making them more difficult to achieve and thus contribute to a downward spiral of negative thinking and hopelessness that can maintain and exacerbate depression.
 Also, goals that are not specific are difficult to visualize and create a plan, making it difficult to be motivated to begin taking action.
 Lack of motivation is also a symptom of depression.

 It has been previously examined that depressed people frequently over-generalize the way they think about themselves and their past memories.
 This is the first study to link generalizing to personal goals in people with depression.
 The authors of the study are hoping the findings will help to develop effective new ways of treating clinical depression.

 One thing I do in my practice is to use a brainstorming process to help identify simple, behavioral objectives to keep individuals and families motivated and making progress.
 To begin reaching your goal she says to: